YGGverse/Yo/README.md

  - Index model changed to the distributed cluster model, and oriented to aggregate search results from different instances trough API
  - Refactored data exchange model with drop all primary keys dependencies
  - Snaps now using tar.gz compression to reduce storage requirements and still supporting remote mirrors, FTP including
- - Codebase following minimalism principles everywhere
+ - Minimalism everywhere

 ## Implementation

 Engine written in PHP and uses [Manticore](https://github.com/manticoresoftware) on backend.

-Default build inspired and adapted for [Yggdrasil](https://github.com/yggdrasil-network) eco-system but could be used to make own search project.
+Default build inspired and adapted for [Yggdrasil](https://github.com/yggdrasil-network) but could be used to make internet search portal.

 ## Components